Oulu-IMEDS/solt/README.md

 [![DOI](https://zenodo.org/badge/143310844.svg)](https://zenodo.org/badge/latestdoi/143310844)

 ## Description
-Data augmentation libarary for Deep Learning, which supports images, segmentation masks, labels and keypoints.
+A data augmentation library for Deep Learning that supports images, segmentation masks, labels, and keypoints.
 Furthermore, SOLT is fast and has OpenCV in its backend.
-Full auto-generated docs and
-examples are available here: [https://oulu-imeds.github.io/solt/](https://oulu-imeds.github.io/solt/).
+Full auto-generated docs and examples are available at[https://oulu-imeds.github.io/solt/](https://oulu-imeds.github.io/solt/).

 ## Features

-- Support of Images, masks and keypoints for all the transforms (including multiple items at the time)
+- Support of Images, masks, and keypoints for all the transforms (including multiple items at the time)
 - Fast and PyTorch-integrated
 - Convenient and flexible serialization API
 - Excellent documentation